-- Preserve the majority of industrially zoned land to maintain its competitive advantages. - Retain existing businesses and attract new ones, including those in fields highly sought after by the County (such as life-science or technology), to strengthen the tenant mix and economic position of the Brookville Road industrial district. - Enhance the industrial district's surroundings and marketability through business organization and advocacy.
+- Preserve the majority of industrially zoned land to maintain its competitive advantages. - Allow changes to industrial land uses only in the event of a significant market shift, when impacts to the industrial district's dynamics and operations would be minimal. - Retain existing businesses and attract new ones, including those in fields highly sought after by the County (such as life-science or technology), to strengthen the tenant mix and economic position of the Brookville Road industrial district. - Enhance the industrial district's surroundings and marketability through business organization and advocacy.